Transgressive Author, Self-published Writer, Book Cover Designer

 All contributors living in Bangkok will receive a free copy of the book.
 Any contributor who lives outside of Bangkok can receive a free copy but they need to pay the shipment fee.

-All particpants whose stories are not accepted for publication will get a free ebook copy of Castle Bangkok.
+All participants whose stories are not accepted for publication will get a free ebook copy of Castle Bangkok.